How To Get A Return On Music Investment

 We have done the hard work of applying Facebook Ads to music, and we have developed a repeatable strategy for gaining hundreds, even thousands of new listeners per week.
 All you need is a music or performance video to advertise to your target audience.
 But, advertising and target audiences are not skills that they teach to us Indies.
 For some reason, people assume that our creativity makes us incapable of being smart business owners.

 Indepreneur exists purely to prove those people wrong.
 So, we have developed a step-by-step walkthrough to teach you, an independent musician, exactly how to target your audience in Facebook and generate thousands of new listeners with Video Ads.
-We call it the Fan Finder Master Course.
+We call it the Fan Finder Method.

 If you want to learn more about the Fan Finder Master Course (and how to enroll in the course for 35% off), simply click the link below: